OpenHD/OpenHDMicroservice/readme.md

 Currently just used as a demo of custom Mavlink commands (changing brightness and other settings live), but will be expanded to support retrieving h264 bytestream from the camera and sending the data to stdout for tx_rawsock to use.

+### GPIO microservice

+Code for this isn't finished yet, but will allow reading high/low state and toggling GPIOs on the ground or air pi, for whatever purpose you can think of.